pmichaillat/intermediate-macro/README.md

 ## Course material

-The repository contains the Keynote and Pages source files for all the course material.
-The repository also contains the PDF versions of the source files.
+The repository contains the Keynote and Pages source files to the course material.
+The repository also contains the PDF version of the same source files.

 The files are organized in four folders: